ChapelR/simple-inventory/docs/README.md

 ### I Need Help!

-If you're having an issue with these macros and suspect that it's operator error rather than a bug, you can still open an issue, but a faster way to get help would be to post in one of these Twine communities:
+If you're having an issue with this library and suspect that it's operator error rather than a bug, you can still open an issue, but a faster way to get help would be to post in one of these Twine communities:

  * [The Twine Category at IntFiction.org](https://intfiction.org/c/authoring/twine)
  * [The Official Twine Discord Server](https://discordapp.com/invite/n5dJvPp)
  * [The Unoffical Twine Subreddit](https://www.reddit.com/r/twinegames/)

 > [!TIP]
-> Regardless of where you seek help, you'll want to provide links to the scripts you're using for your potential answerers.
-Don't expect people to know what "Chapel's fading macros" are or how they work just from that.
+> Regardless of where you seek help, you'll want to provide links this documentation or the repo for your potential answerers.

 ### Donations

 > [!NOTE]
-> Note: I suggest donating to [Twine development](https://www.patreon.com/klembot) or [SugarCube development](https://www.patreon.com/thomasmedwards) if you really want to help out, but I'd welcome a few dollars if you feel like it.
+> Note: I suggest donating to [Twine development](https://www.patreon.com/klembot) or [SugarCube development](https://www.patreon.com/thomasmedwards) if you really want to help out, but I'd welcome a few dollars if you want!

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/F1F8IC35)